Kindergarten Readiness Tips for Parents

 Child says alone 3x, while drawing in the air: When we write the letter f, we go around, down, and across.

 Most children love this next step – sand writing!
 Pick up some colored sand from an art supplies store and pour it onto a cookie sheet or large plastic plate.
 You can even use kitchen salt or sand from the beach.
 Using your pointer and middle fingers again, model the formation of the letter – in this case f – in the sand, as your child watches.
 As you trace, you say out loud (for the letter f), “around, down, and across.”
 Then shake the sand and have your child trace the formation with you in the sand.
-Again, the goal is for him or to trace the letter independently three times.
+Again, the goal is for them to trace the letter independently three times.
 You can try this exercise with flour while you are cooking, sand while at the beach, or dirt in the park.
 Have fun with it!

 Follow that same sequence of activities for every letter in the group you are working on.
 For example, do a card drill, sky writing, sand writing, and paper writing for the letters f, p, s, t, and a (or n, r, c, k, e, and so on).
 Then, once you have finished the exercises for that group of letters, put your cards back into a pile and it’s time for review!
-Hold each card up separately to your child and he or she should be able to tell you, without guidance, the name of the letter, picture, and sound (for example: f, fish, /f/; p, pizza, /p/, and so on).
+Hold each card up separately to your child and they should be able to tell you, without guidance, the name of the letter, picture, and sound (for example: f, fish, /f/; p, pizza, /p/, and so on).
 If you notice any difficulties, practice the steps above again.

 You have now reached the most exciting part – reading!
-Once your child has a fluid knowledge of the letter names and sounds of at least one group (four consonants and one short vowel), you can work on teaching your child to blend those letters for form words – which, in essence, is reading.
+Once your child has a fluid knowledge of the letter names and sounds of at least one group (four consonants and one short vowel), you can perform your own reading tutoring sessions and work on teaching them to blend those letters for form words – which, in essence, is reading.
 For example, place the a card in front of your child.
-Ask him or her to tell you the sound that a makes.
+Ask them to tell you the sound that a makes.
 Then put the t card next to the a card and ask your child what sound t makes.
 Since we know that a says /a/ and t says /t/, what happens when we blend those sounds together?
 We form the word “at!”
 Now try that exercise with different letters from that group.
 For example, hold out the a and p cards to form “ap” (the words can be real or nonsense).
 Eventually, add in a third letter – /p/ /a/ /t/ reads pat!
 You can also add in magnetic tiles, blocks with letters on them, and white boards to make this exercise even more fun.
-Read more at How to Boost Your Child’s Reading Readiness Skills – EBL Coaching.
+Enjoy these multi-sensory tutoring sessions with your child!

 Other Related Blogs: